sebastian-mutz/fplt/README.md

 ![image info](./doc/logo/FPLT.png)

-A scientific plotting library for producing high-quality ("publication-ready") figures quickly by leveraging the GMT(Generic Mapping Tools) C-API and modern Fortran's derived types.
+FPLT is a scientific plotting library for producing high-quality ("publication-ready") figures quickly by leveraging the GMT(Generic Mapping Tools) C-API and modern Fortran's derived types.
 FPLT includes procedures for producing geographical maps, xy-plots, heat maps, animated figures, and more.

 FPLT includes a Fortran interface for several GMT modules (using GMT’s C API).
 Additional features, provided through an abstraction layer, include Fortran derived types for colour maps, font management, and options for specific kinds of plots.
 Furthermore, FPLT includes procedures for the automatic construction of colour maps and (the infamously cryptic) GMT argument strings from pre-defined or user-defined options.